bgnestico/budgeting/e2e/README.md

      - Verify that the budgeting table has an Add button

   - User can see the balance fields
-  -- Test cases:
      - Verify that there is a Total Inflow field at the bottom
      - Verify that there is a Total Outflow field at the bottom
      - Verify that there is a Working Balance field at the bottom

-  User can add inflows to the budget
+  - User can add inflows to the budget
-  Test cases:
-     Verify that the user is able to add a Category type income Verify that the income added is color green on the table Verify that the income added has format number plus dot plus 2 digits Verify that the income added increases the total inflow amount accurately Verify that the income added increases the working balance amount accurately
+     - Verify that the user is able to add a Category type income
+     - Verify that the income added is color green on the table
+     - Verify that the income added has format number plus dot plus 2 digits
+     - Verify that the income added increases the total inflow amount accurately
+     - Verify that the income added increases the working balance amount accurately

-  User can add outflows to the budget
+  - User can add outflows to the budget
-  Test cases:
-     Verify that the user is able to add a Category of any type but income Verify that the outflow added is color red on the table Verify that the outflow added has format negative number plus dot plus 2 digits Verify that the outflow added increases the total outflow amount accurately Verify that the outflow added decreases the working balance amount accurately
+     - Verify that the user is able to add a Category of any type but income
+     - Verify that the outflow added is color red on the table
+     - Verify that the outflow added has format negative number plus dot plus 2 digits
+     - Verify that the outflow added increases the total outflow amount accurately
+     - Verify that the outflow added decreases the working balance amount accurately

-  User can fill Description field
+  - User can fill Description field
-  Test cases:
-     Verify that the Description field is mandatory Verify that the Description field allows special characters Verify that the Description field has a limit of 100 characters
+     - Verify that the Description field is mandatory
+     - Verify that the Description field allows special characters
+     - Verify that the Description field has a limit of 100 characters

-  User can fill Amount field
+  - User can fill Amount field
-  Test cases:
-     Verify that the Amount field is mandatory
+     - Verify that the Amount field is mandatory
-     Verify that the Amount field allows only numbers and dots Verify that the Amount field format has a limit of 30 digits
+     - Verify that the Amount field allows only numbers and dots
+     - Verify that the Amount field format has a limit of 30 digits

-  User can generate Inflow vs Outflow report
+  - User can generate Inflow vs Outflow report
-  Test cases:
-      Verify there is a section labeled Inflow vs Outflow under report page Verify the report generated has an green Inflow column with the accurate total amount at the bottom Verify the report generated has an Outflow column split in categories with the accurate total amount at the bottom
+     - Verify there is a section labeled Inflow vs Outflow under report page
+     - Verify the report generated has an green Inflow column with the accurate total amount at the bottom
+     - Verify the report generated has an Outflow column split in categories with the accurate total amount at the bottom

-  User can generate Spending by Category report
+  - User can generate Spending by Category report
-  Test cases:
-      Verify there is a section labeled Spending by Category under report page Verify the report generated has all the categories and their accurate amount
+     - Verify there is a section labeled Spending by Category under report page
+     - Verify the report generated has all the categories and their accurate amount

 # AUTOMATED TESTS